shreshtapadala/FilmSuggest_recommender/README.md

 Basically there are three types of recommender systems :

-content-based filtering : which generates predictions by analyzing items and searching for similarities between them Collaborative filtering : which generates predictions by analyzing user behavior and matching users with similar tastes hybrid filtering : which combines two or more models.
+content-based filtering : which generates predictions by analyzing items and searching for similarities between them.

+Collaborative filtering : which generates predictions by analyzing user behavior and matching users with similar tastes.

+hybrid filtering : which combines two or more models.